Frequently Asked Questions

 Is Rolf Method of Structural Integration covered under my Extended Health Insurance?

-The Rolf Method of Structural Integration is under my scope of practice as a Registered Massage Therapist and is billed as Registered Massage Therapy.
-You will have to check your Extended Health Insurance plan to see if you have coverage for Registered Massage Therapy.
+Rolf Method of Structural Integration is billed as Registered Massage Therapy.
+Refer to your Extended Health Insurance plan to see if you have coverage for Registered Massage Therapy.

 Will Structural Integration conflict with my other therapies?